spencer741/ibm-carbon-progress/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-A straight forward implementation of the ibm carbon progress component, which is not clear via the storybook.
+A straight forward implementation of the [IBM Carbon Design System](https://www.carbondesignsystem.com) progress component, which is not clear via the storybook.

 To Do:
 Fix ending issues.